Skip to content

 SHOSTAKOVICH Symphony No. 15

-Mitsuki Uchida has, from an early age, been considered a standout interpreter of Beethoven.
-This is considered Beethoven’s first piano concerto wherein he broke away from the more traditional format prescribed by Mozart (an orchestral introduction with a dramatic solo entrance) and created his own way forward, letting the instrument speak for itself — intimately and delicately so — and leading the way for the rest of the ensemble.
+Mitsuko Uchida has, from an early age, been considered a standout interpreter of Beethoven.
+The Fourth is considered the first of Beethoven’s piano concertos to depart from the format prescribed by Mozart (an orchestral introduction with a dramatic solo entrance).
+The concerto’s opening lets the instrument speak for itself — intimately and delicately so—to lead the way for the rest of the ensemble.
 Shostakovich’s Fifteenth Symphony is his last symphony and is full of quotations, codes, clues, and ambiguity.
-This is an experience defying description which invites the listener to create their own personal interpretation.
+This is an experience defying description that invites the listener to create their own personal interpretation.

 See Details